 After the auxiliary hydraulic circuits have been used, pressure remains in the circuits.
 This is called the residual pressure.
-Release this residual pressure before disconnecting the lines
+Release this residual pressure before disconnecting the lines.

-When the engine is stopped, depress the auxiliary hydraulic pedals from side to side several times.
+1. When the engine is stopped, depress the auxiliary hydraulic pedals back and forth several times.

-Selector valve (Option)
+Selector valve

-Open ......
-When using a hydraulic breaker (1-way flow)

-Closed.....
-When using a reversible attachment (2-way flow)

-Change the direction of the hydraulic oil flow by opening or closing the selector valve (1) on the machine body.
+Open......
+When using a hydraulic breaker (1-way flow) Closed.....
+When using a reversible attachment (2-way flow) Change the direction of the hydraulic oil flow by opening or closing the selector valve (1) on the machine body.